Flo0807/farens.me/priv/resources/articles/2023/02-18-real-time-user-count-with-phoenix-presence.md

 That's it!
 We now have Phoenix Presence integrated into our application.

-We are now able to use Phoenix Presence features like listing all presences in a process, getting the current presence state, or handling diffs of join and leave events in real time.
+We can now use Phoenix Presence features like listing all presences in a process, getting the current presence state, or handling diffs of join and leave events in real time.

 You can learn more about Phoenix Presence in the [Phoenix Presence documentation](https://hexdocs.pm/phoenix/Phoenix.Presence.html).
-There you will find a list of all features and how to use them.
+There you will find a list of all the features and how to use them.

 ## Real-time User Count